Water supply and sanitation in India: Sanitation

-In 2020, according to the World Bank data 72% Indians, 68% Pakistanis, and 54% Bangladeshi have access to the basic sanitation facilities.
+In 2020, according to the World Bank data, 72% Indians, 68% Pakistanis, and 54% Bangladeshi have access to the basic sanitation facilities.
 In 2015, 44% had access to basic sanitation, or 65% in urban areas and 34% in rural areas.
 In 2017, at least basic sanitation increased to 59.5%.
 Between 2014 and 2019, the Government in India has built around 110 million toilets, all across India, due to which the basic sanitation coverage went up from 38.7% in October 2014 to 93.3% in 2019.

+However, official coverage figures do not necessarily reflect the reliability or sustained use of services.
+In urban areas, many cities continue to receive water only for a few hours per day, while in rural areas access may exist on paper but remain uneven in practice because of irregular supply, weak maintenance, or limited long-term functionality.
+Studies of sanitation in rural India have also noted that toilet construction does not automatically eliminate open defecation, meaning that infrastructure growth and lived access do not always move at the same pace.

-For years, most Indians depended on on-site sanitation facilities which means mainly pit latrines in rural areas.
+For years, most Indians depended on on-site sanitation facilities, mainly pit latrines in rural areas.
 The government has been investing heavily in building sanitation units, in a nation-wide campaign called the Swachh Bharat Mission.
 Between 2014 and 2020, the Indian government managed to make household toilets accessible to over 99% of the population.
 This translates to a total of 110 million toilets build since 2014, according to Statista.
 Preceding this success is the success of the Slum Sanitation Programme in Mumbai that has provided access to sanitation for a quarter million slum dwellers.
 Sewage, where available, is often in a bad state.
 In Delhi the sewage network has lacked maintenance over the years and overflow of raw sewage in open drains is common, due to blockage, settlements and inadequate pumping capacities.
 The capacity of the 17 existing wastewater treatment plants in Delhi is adequate to cater a daily production of waste water of less than 50% of the drinking water produced.
 Of the 892 million people in the world that defecate openly, some 15 million live in India, making it the country with the highest number of people who defecate in the open.
 This has serious public health implications.

+For this reason, scholars and policy analysts have argued that the limits of sanitation policy in India cannot be understood through construction totals alone.
+They have pointed instead to uneven implementation, differences between regions, and the continued importance of local social conditions in shaping whether new facilities are used, maintained, and trusted.
+In this view, the central problem is not only expanding infrastructure, but ensuring that services remain usable and meaningful in everyday life.

 A specific Indian problem is also the (officially prohibited) "manual scavenging" which is connected to the officially banned caste system, and relates to unsafe and undignified emptying of toilets and pits, as well as handling of raw, untreated human excreta.